raihhn/Batique/README.md

 Is an application change your clothes into batik pattern, base ono android, build with machine learning and cloud

 # Requirements
-- Android smart phone
+- Android smartphone
-- minimum Android version 5
+- Minimum android version 5
 - Camera

 # How to install